-Any issues found during the annual staff inspections that are not resolved between staff and the land owner are brought to the County Agriculture Development Board and the Freeholder Board for further action.
-The County Agriculture Development Board is also required to address matters that may arise as a result of the NJ Right to Farm Act and is statutorily required to handle these matters independent of Freeholder Board involvement.
+Any issues found during the annual staff inspections that are not resolved between staff and the land owner are brought to the County Agriculture Development Board and the Commissioner Board for further action.
+The County Agriculture Development Board is also required to address matters that may arise as a result of the NJ Right to Farm Act and is statutorily required to handle these matters independent of Commissioner Board involvement.

 Meetings: the 3rd Tuesday of each month at 5:30 PM

 The combined Board of Education for the Burlington County Special Services School District and the Burlington County Institute of Technology.
 The Board of Education of the Special Services School District and the Vocational School District were put under one board of education and administrative team in 2012.
 The districts operate relatively separate in day-to-day functions.
-The BOE consists of the county superintendent and six others who are appointed by the Board of Chosen Freeholders.
+The BOE consists of the county superintendent and six others who are appointed by the Board of County Commissioners.